top of page

 This likely imposes a strong filter on community composition in urban centers vs. surrounding areas.
 It also likely results in stronger microclimate amelioration in urban centers than in surrounding areas.
 We are establishing a network of plots to examine this question more carefully around the CSULA campus.

-WE ARE LOOKING FOR MASTERS STUDENTS AND UNDERGRADUATES TO HELP US EXAMINE THIS QUESTION.
+WE ARE LOOKING FOR MASTERS and PHD STUDENTS AND UNDERGRADUATES TO HELP US EXAMINE THIS QUESTION.
 Please contact Dr. Wright if you are interested.

 bottom of page